dstroot/readme/README.md

 If you can give me feedback in-person, I'd prefer that.
 If you're only comfortable kicking off a discussion with an email or a Slack message, I would rather you do that than not bring it up at all.

-If you're not comfortable giving me this feedback yourself, you can give it to someone above me so they can anonymously relay it to me and I can work on it.
+If you're not comfortable giving me feedback yourself that's perfectly OK, you can give it to someone above me so they can anonymously relay it to me and I can work on it.

 ## What Motivates Me